 To better understand this market and promote your travel business, we should discuss in what ways the travel industry is different from other industries.

 - It’s seasonal.
-A great deal of packages, bookings and flights are sold seasonally, which means you should make a plan of your marketing activities and group them around particular events, holidays or destinations.
+A lot of packages, bookings and flights are sold seasonally, which means you should make a plan of your marketing activities and group them around particular events, holidays or destinations.
 Check your metrics to find out when spikes occur throughout the year and implement your findings in your seasonal strategy.
 For example, people will book their Easter getaway a couple of months ahead, but some events will generate a lot of interest while they’re taking place, which means you might experience a surge in bookings for a particular event one year in advance.
 That’s why you need to monitor your metrics regularly and draw smart conclusions.

 - Its products are expensive.
 An average vacation or even a flight to a nearby country can come with a hefty price tag in comparison to standard monthly expenses.
 That’s why your customers are more careful when it comes to making their purchasing decisions, and they want to make sure to find the best deal.
 All this means that your sales cycles are comparatively long, as spur-of-the-moment decisions aren’t common.
 A way to overcome this challenge and capture your customer’s attention before a competitor snatches them away is by offering monthly payment plans.
 These can significantly shorten your sales cycle and help your potential customers decide to book.

 - Build trust.
-Another thing that can prevent them from pulling out their credit cards is their fear whether the transaction is safe.
+Another thing that can prevent them from pulling out their credit cards is their fear of whether the transaction is safe.
 Since your customers provide their sensitive personal information and credit card numbers, it’s crucial to let them know that they’re safe from identity theft, hacking and cybercrime.
 Trust badges throughout your website, and particularly on the checkout page will build trust and convince them that their personal details are safe with you.

 - Social proof is a must.
 Your happy customers are your best brand advocates.
 Given that people spend a lot of time and money trying to find the best package or deal, it’s only logical that the positive experiences of others will encourage them to click that Buy Now button.
 Make your requesting reviews process seamless, and if possible, incentivise your existing customers to put in a good word for you.

 - Social media marketing is indispensable.
 Promoting your travel business and engaging your customers on social media can’t be ignored.
-Facebook, Instagram or Pinterest can help you spread the word about your amazing offers, and help you get in touch with your potential customers more easily and in real time.
-This is why you will need to have a well thought-out social media marketing strategy.
+Facebook, Instagram or Pinterest can help you spread the word about your amazing offers, and help you get in touch with your potential customers more easily and in real-time.
+This is why you will need to have a well-thought-out social media marketing strategy.
 But, it’s a rookie mistake to try and use all the available social media channels at once.
 This way you’ll only spread yourself too thin and underperform.
 Instead, focus only on the channels that your target audience prefers.

 As you can see, these marketing strategies can make a world of difference when it comes to the success of your travel business and website.
 However, we’ve only just scratched the surface and unearthed the tip of this huge iceberg, as there’s so much to travel SEO and content marketing to take into consideration when promoting your business.
-In case you need some advice or guidance, feel free to reach out to Cube Digital and we’ll help put your travel business on the map and throw in signposts for your customers to find you easily and without any wandering around.
+In case you need some advice or guidance, feel free to reach out and we’ll help put your travel business on the map and throw in signposts for your customers to find you easily and without any wandering around.